A Bayesian joint model of multiple nonlinear longitudinal and competing risks outcomes for dynamic prediction in multiple myeloma: joint estimation and corrected two-stage approaches: The Bayesian Joint Model

 \subsection{Prior Elicitation}

 We assume independent and weakly informative marginal prior distributions \citep{gelman2013}.
 For each biomarker $k=1,2$ and LoT $l=1,2,3,4$ using the longitudinal submodel \eqref{eq:biexponential}, the population parameters $\theta_{1kl}$, $\theta_{2kl}$, and $\theta_{3kl}$ follow Normal($0,10^2$) prior distributions, the residual error variance, $\sigma_{kl}^{2}$, follows a half-Cauchy($0,5$) prior distribution \citep{gelman2006}, and the random effects variance-covariance matrix ${\bm\Omega}_{kl}$ follows an inverse-Wishart($\mathbf{I}_{3},4$) prior distribution \citep{schuurman2016}, where $\mathbf{I}_{3}$ represents a $3 \times 3$ identity matrix.
 For each LoT $l=1,2,3,4$ and competing risk events $v=1,2$ using the survival submodel \eqref{eq:CR}, the regression coefficients ${\bm \beta}_{lv}$ (including the Weibull log-scale $\beta_{lv0}$) and the association parameters $\alpha_{klv1}$, $\alpha_{klv2}$, and $\alpha_{klv3}$ follow Normal($0,10^2$) prior distributions, and the Weibull shape parameter, $\phi_{lv}$, follows a half-Cauchy($0,1$) prior distribution \citep{rubio2018}.
+We previously investigated the sensitivity of our posterior distributions to more or less vague prior distributions, specifically Normal($0,100^{2}$) and half-Cauchy($0,15$).
+We concluded that our choice of prior distributions is weakly informative, since the results were equivalent across scenarios, differing only in computational time.